Skip to content

 How can we work with customers to minimize agitation and concern and increase satisfaction?
 The more we can prepare a pet parent before talking with the vet, the more productive and positive that precious time will be.
 Pet parents will be more open to hearing what the vet has to say.

-Managing Phones in a Veterinary Practice
+Customer Service by Phone in a Veterinary Practice

 Let’s start from the most common first touchpoint – a phone call.
 Most customers will call you with their pet’s health issue.
 And while many customers will want a magic cure over the phone, they will mostly understand that they have to bring in their animal for an examination.